 Sally was appointed a Staff Governor on 24 January 2023, as she wanted to develop her knowledge and understanding of the role of the ASC and to lend her support.
 Sally has over 20 years of teaching experience.
 Prior to teaching she was employed as a Commercial Manager and Recruitment Consultant.
 Sally enjoys spending time with family and friends, reading, visiting the cinema and theatre.

 In July 2023, Jon became a Governor to give back to the community in meaningful way.
 Jon works for the Trust as a Financial Accountant, and outside of work enjoys a range of sport and has a passion for music and nature.

 Governor Assigned Responsibilities

-Curriculum, Teaching and Learning Outcomes - Matthew Frost and Steve Corbett
+Quality of Education and Data - Matthew Frost and Steven Corbett

 Contacting a Governor